cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ![](figures/simplifiedXS_VH_1_2.png)

 Note that for this STXS measurement, as well as measuring the cross-section as a function of the $p_{T}$ of the vector boson, the measurement includes some information on the number of additional jets and is performed over multiple different production modes, for different production processes.
-However, it is common to focus on a single distribution (e.g. $p_{T}$ for a signle process, e.g. $t\bar{t}$).
+However, it is common to focus on a single distribution (e.g. $p_{T}$) for a signle process, (e.g. $t\bar{t}$).

 In this tutorial we will focus on the ZH production, with the Z boson decaying to charged leptons, and Higgs boson reconstructed with the resolved $b\bar{b}$ pair.
 We will also use only a part of the Run 2 categories, we will not achieve the same sensitivity as the full analysis.
 Note that ggZH and ZH production modes are combined in the fit, since it is not possible to resolve them at this stage of the analysis.
 The STXS categories are defined independently of the Higgs decay channel, to streamline the combinations of the cross section measurement.

 In the first part of the tutorial, we will setup a relatively simple unfolding, where there is a single detector-level bin for every generator-level bin we are trying to measure.
 We will then perform a blind analysis using this setup to see the expected sensitivity.

-In this analysis, we use a series of datacards, one for each detector-level bin, implemented as a counting experiment, and then combining the datacards.
+In this simple version of the analysis, we use a series of datacards, one for each detector-level bin, implemented as a counting experiment.
+We then combine the datacards for the full measurement.
+It is also possible to implement the same analysis as a single datacard, passing a histogram with each of the detector-level bins.
+Either method can be used, depending on which is more practical for the analysis being considered.

 In the second part of the tutorial we will perform the same measurement with a more advanced setup, making use of differential distributions per generator-level bin we are trying to measure, as well as control regions.
 By providing this additional information to the fit, we are able to achieve a better and more robust unfolding result.
 After checking the expected sensitivity, we will take a look at the impacts and pulls of the nuisance parameters.
 Then we will unblind and look at the results of the measurement, produce generator-level plots and provide the correlation matrix for our measured observables.